lichess-org/papers/CONTRIBUTING.md

 # Contributing and Style Guide

+# What to include

+- Works that rely on Lichess data.
+- Works that rely on Lichess code (For example, some papers are included because they rely on the definition or implementation of the [`accuracy`](https://lichess.org/page/accuracy) metric.
+- Works that rely on Lichess content.
+- Works that make statements about Lichess.

+# Style

 Use BibLaTeX conventions and try to include as much metadata as possible.
 A good example is:

 ```